Find your office space in London

 • Data cabling: if you need new cabling, then you must ensure that the landlord will help you put in place the necessary agreements with the data operators.

-Content provided by First Office Hub and Bates Wells.
+Content provided by First Office Hub, HBC Real Estate and Bates Wells.
 This information is intended for general guidance only.
 You should always seek professional advice.

 How London & Partners can help